Summer Conference Services

 Before any conference arrangements can be confirmed, the Summer Conference Agreement Form must be submitted with the sponsorship signature of a University of Texas at Austin Vice-President or Dean to the Conference Manager.
 The Conference Manager will send the agreement form in March to the Conference Coordinator to obtain the appropriate signature.
 The agreement guidelines that a university sponsor acknowledges can be found here.

-$40 double shared room per person per night (with towel and soap service)
+$40 double shared room private path per person per night

 *A-La-Carte is also available by request.
 The prices listed above are only recommended prices when estimating total meals and amounts for a la carte.